barryvdh/laravel-elfinder/readme.md

 ### TinyMCE 3.x

-You can add tinyMCE integration by adding the following route:
+You can add tinyMCE integration with the following action:

-    \Route::get('elfinder/tinymce', 'Barryvdh\Elfinder\ElfinderController@showTinyMCE');
+    'Barryvdh\Elfinder\ElfinderController@showTinyMCE'

 In the TinyMCE init code, add the following line: